Tanzania: Comunidad Cultural Tanzania para el Desarrollo Sostenible

 Nuestros proyectos en curso en Tanzania le han entregado al gobierno una Base de Datos de Patrimonio Nacional Digital, han brindado capacitación a las comunidades locales en registro del patrimonio, han evaluado los recursos del patrimonio marino y entrenado a buzos académicos, comerciales y del gobierno para grabar bajo el agua y construir un museo comunitario en Kilwa Kisiwani.
 La base de datos establecerá datos de referencia del estado de preservación del patrimonio y brindará un medio para que pueda asegurarse el futuro a largo plazo de las comunidades y la gestión del patrimonio nacional.

-Dr Richard Bates, University of St Andrews
+Professor Richard Bates, University of St Andrews

 Dr Elgidius B. Ichumbaki, University of Dar es Salaam